Phileosopher/commonplace/lawsaxioms.md

 Akin's Forty-First Law of Spacecraft Design - Somehow, there's never enough time to do it right, but always enough time to do it over.

 Atwood's Law - Everything that can be [created](creations.md) on the most commonplace media will eventually be recreated on that media.

+Chesterton's Fence - Making changes without understanding the reasoning behind the present condition is a terrible idea.

 Edison's Law - "Better" is the enemy of "Good".